madisollikainen/TrialExerciseGT/README.md

 # TrialExerciseGT
-This repository is for my trial excersise for Guardtime research engineer position.
+This repository is for my trial exercise for Guardtime research engineer position.

 ## Compilation